RyanTheAllmighty/Dockerfiles/rethinkdb/README.md

 # Build Arguments
 VERSION: The version of RethinkDB to build.
 If not provided the build will fail.

-# Included Configs
-## instance.conf
-This is stored in /etc/rethinkdb/ and provides the config for RethinkDB

-# Directories
-## /mnt/logs/rethinkdb/
-This directory is where all of the RethinkDB logs are stored.

 # Ports
 This image exposes port 8080 for the web interface, 28015 for communication with RethinkDB and 29015 for cluster communication.